CodeSlicing/pure-swift-ui-design/Assets/Docs/LayoutGuides/layout-guides.md

 // in connecting rod shape:

-// polar layout that defines only one coordinate: the connecting point. var polar = wheelCrankLayoutConfig.layout(in: rect)
+// polar layout that defines only one coordinate: the connecting point. let polar = wheelCrankLayoutConfig.layout(in: rect)
     // rotate it by a factor defining the animation .rotated(360.degrees, factor: factor)